@cap.js/widget

 : Triggered when the widget is reset.progress

-: Triggered when the there's a progress update while in verification.
+: Triggered when there's a progress update while in verification.

 i18n